eaton11/el/README.md

 ####What the el is el?

 It's a way to get up in the DOM's personal space, work with id's, classes, remove/append elements, etc.
-Everything is backwords compatible with old browsers :)
+The "legacy" library is backwards compatible with old browsers.

 <br>
 <br>